billsix/cprogrammingbook/doc/02-Variables.rst

     L'a'

 is a constant of type wchar_t.
-If you use a multibyte character in the first one, then you have the same sort of thing as if you had written
+If you use a multi-byte character in the first one, then you have the same sort of thing as if you had written

 .. code-block:: C